If you’re looking for ways to reduce waste at home that fits your busy schedule, this is for you.

 Any busy person can still reduce plastic waste by switching to zero waste personal care products.

-Zero waste personal care products are made with sustainable materials, and they have eco-friendly containers and packaging that are either plastic-free or 100% recyclable.
+Zero waste personal care products are made with sustainable materials, and they have eco-friendly containers and packaging.

 2. Use Low-Waste Home Cleaning Products